Squareys/Blender-OpenGEX/README.md

 # Blender-OpenGEX
-"Inofficial" OpenGEX Import/Export for Blender 2.7x, based on the original exporter code by Eric Lengyel (can be found at http://opengex.org/).
+"Inofficial OpenGEX Exporter" for Blender 2.7x, based on the original exporter code by Eric Lengyel (can be found at http://opengex.org/).

 # How to install